Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: Huge wash tub volume equals fewer loads of laundry.

 At 5.6 cubic feet of tub capacity, the Samsung WF56H9110 front load washer is one of the largest on the market.
-You can expect to wash more than 25 towels in one load with this machine, which is an impressive performance level.
+You can expect to wash more than 25 towels in one load with this front-load washing machine, which is an impressive performance level.
 And the large capacity tub is well built, offering a stainless steel construction.
-Despite such a large tub, this Samsung unit runs quietly, even when the tub is running a heavy load and spinning at a high speed.
+Despite such a large tub, this Samsung unit runs quietly, even when the tub is running a heavy load and spinning at a high speed, another reason why this is our best overall front-load washing machine.

+The best front-load washers offer useful features like a good quick wash cycle, and this one doesn’t fail.
 One great feature of the WF56H9110 is its Super Speed washing cycle, which can cut the average load time of 65 minutes in half.
-You’ll also appreciate the precise water temperature control and end of cycle signal.
-One thing to note is the WF56H9110 measures 30 inches in width, so be sure to measure out your space before buying.
+You’ll also appreciate the precise water temperature control that makes it energy efficient, and the end of cycle signal is also a nice feature.
+One thing to note is the WF56H9110 front-load washer measures 30 inches in width, so be sure to measure out your space before buying.
+And, be sure to use the best liquid laundry detergent for the best result.

 Price: $999.99 | Tub Volume: 5.2 cu. ft. | Average Load Time: 75 min.